GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

 for the WebUSB API (not using an Arduino here).
 You'll find hardware, software, and firmware.

-### Limits on transfers size
+### Limits on transfer size

-Some operating systems impose limitations on how much data can be part of pending USB transactions.
-Splitting your data into smaller transactions and only submitting a few at a time helps avoiding those limitations.
+Some operating systems impose limits on how much data can be part of pending USB transactions.
+Splitting your data into smaller transactions and only submitting a few at a time helps avoid those limitations.
 It also reduces the amount of memory used and allows your application to report progress as the transfers complete.

-As multiple transfers submitted to an endpoint always execute in order, it is possible to improve throughput by submitting multiple queued chunks to avoid latency between USB transfers.
+Because multiple transfers submitted to an endpoint always execute in order, it is possible to improve throughput by submitting multiple queued chunks to avoid latency between USB transfers.
 Every time a chunk is fully transmitted it will notify your code that it should provide more data as documented in the helper